xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/manage-ride-connections.md

 The initialisation string has the same syntax as the value of the **RIDE_INIT** configuration parameter which is described in the RIDE User Guide

-If RIDE is currently disabled, and `3502⌶0` is called or if RIDE is currently enabled and `3502⌶1` is called, no action is taken and `R` will have the value `¯1`.

 The configuration parameter **RIDE_INIT** can still be used to establish the initial value of the RIDE initialisation string.